tensorleap/leap-cli/pkg/tensorleapapi/docs/PopulationExplorationParams.md

 `func (o *PopulationExplorationParams) HasProjectionMetric() bool`

 HasProjectionMetric returns a boolean if a field has been set.

+### GetDisplayParams

+`func (o *PopulationExplorationParams) GetDisplayParams() PopulationExplorationDisplayParams`

+GetDisplayParams returns the DisplayParams field if non-nil, zero value otherwise.

+### GetDisplayParamsOk

+`func (o *PopulationExplorationParams) GetDisplayParamsOk() (*PopulationExplorationDisplayParams, bool)`

+GetDisplayParamsOk returns a tuple with the DisplayParams field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayParams

+`func (o *PopulationExplorationParams) SetDisplayParams(v PopulationExplorationDisplayParams)`

+SetDisplayParams sets DisplayParams field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)